Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: Introduction

 \item We develop a novel cost function that incorporates the time-varying parameter set with control input and state to improve the performance of parameter estimation during the control process. \end{itemize}

-Our robust adaptive MPC leverages dual-mode control~\cite{wesselowski2003dual} by incorporating time-varying parameter estimates into the MPC cost, balancing exploration which increases persistency of excitation to reduce uncertainty and exploitation which enhances control performance.
+The robust adaptive MPC in this work leverages dual-mode control~\cite{wesselowski2003dual} by incorporating time-varying parameter estimates into the MPC cost, balancing exploration which increases persistency of excitation to reduce uncertainty and exploitation which enhances control performance.
 Comparisons with a PID controller, adaptive control~\cite{gao2023autonomous}, and a state-of-the-art AMPC~\cite{aboudonia2024adaptive} demonstrate the superior performance and parameter estimation for time-varying systems.
-Moreover, our dual-state tube ensures safe parameter estimation within the initial set, remaining robust against future uncertainties.
+Moreover, the dual-state tube ensures safe parameter estimation within the initial set, remaining robust against future uncertainties.